grimme-lab/qc2-teaching/doc/programming.rst

 We will be dealing in the following chapter with multidimensional arrays, usually in form of rank two arrays (matrices).
-Matrices are stored continuously in memory following a row major ordering, this means the innermost index of any higher rank array will represent continuous memory.
+Matrices are stored continuously in memory following a column major ordering, this means the innermost index of any higher rank array will represent continuous memory.

 Reading a rank two array should be done by